COLA: A Benchmark for Compositional Text-to-image Retrieval: Related Work

 \section{Related Work}

 \xhdr{Compositionality and image retrieval.} Compositionality is a key aspect of human intelligence~\cite{cresswell_logics_1973}, especially in vision and language~\cite{chomsky_aspects_1965}.
-Vision and language compositionality has been explored for visual question answering~\cite{agrawal_c-vqa_2017}, composed image retrieval (\eg, X in the style of Y)~\cite{saito_pic2word_2023}, and generation~\cite{usman_disentangled_2021}.
+Vision-language compositionality has been explored for visual question answering~\cite{agrawal_c-vqa_2017}, composed image retrieval (\textit{e.g.}, X in the style of Y)~\cite{saito_pic2word_2023}, and generation~\cite{usman_disentangled_2021}.
 Compositionality is one crucial aspect of improving robustness to diverse queries, a theme heavily explored in the vision-language community~\cite{ray_sunny_2019, ray_question_2016, shah_cycle-consistency_2019, agrawal_c-vqa_2017, christie_resolving_2016}.
 With the recent popularity of foundation models, various works focus on testing their compositional reasoning~\cite{ma_crepe_2023, thrush_winoground_2022, kamath_tricd_nodate, yuksekgonul_when_2022}.
 Compared to CREPE~\cite{ma_crepe_2023} and ARO~\cite{yuksekgonul_when_2022}, a model must distinguish between difficult images in our case.
-Text-to-difficult-images is harder because image encoders are generally the bottleneck in fine-grained reasoning, not text encoders~\cite{thrush_winoground_2022}.
-Hence, distinguishing between difficult images (for a given caption) is harder than distinguishing between difficult captions.
+Text-to-difficult-images is harder because distinguishing between difficult images (for a given caption) is harder than distinguishing between difficult captions \cite{thrush_winoground_2022}.
 Whereas benchmarks like Winoground~\cite{thrush_winoground_2022} primarily evaluate broad and complex relational compositionality (\eg, ``man hugs woman from behind'' vs ``woman hugs man from behind''), we specifically focus on attribute object bindings in queries.
 This is motivated by practical applications such as an embodied agent trying to retrieve a custom object (like ``a metal wrench with a red rubber handle'') in a cluttered workspace with similar distractor objects~\cite{puig_virtualhome_2018}.
 Most works in the area of attribute-object image retrieval either focus on single attributes~\cite{isola_discovering_2015, radenovic_large-scale_2021} or multiple attributes in very niche domains with centered images and plain backgrounds of dresses~\cite{guo_imaterialist_2019}, animals~\cite{xian_zero-shot_2020}, shoes\cite{yu_fine-grained_2014}, or birds~\cite{wah_caltech-ucsd_2011}.
 In contrast, we focus on scenes with multiple objects and attributes where distractor objects also have the same attributes.